 We train the VAE with mainly inliers so it is able to replicate normal data well.
 The reconstruction error for anomalies on the other hand should be above the threshold.
 The implemented VAE is mainly suitable for tabular data.
-A more thorough discussion of the implementation can be found here.

 Like the other algorithms, isolation forests predict whether an observation is an outlier based on a predefined threshold.
 The algorithm needs to be pre-trained first on a representable batch of data and is mainly suitable for tabular data.

 Isolation forests isolate observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.
 The number of splittings required to isolate a sample is equivalent to the path length from the root node to the terminating node.
 This path length, averaged over a forest of random trees, is a measure of normality and is used to define an anomaly score.
 Outliers can typically be isolated quicker, leading to shorter paths.
-The implementation is discussed in more detail here.

 The Mahalanobis anomaly detector calculates an outlier score, which is a measure of distance from the center of the feature distribution.
 If this distance is high, the observation is likely an outlier.
 The algorithm is online, which means that it starts without knowledge about the distribution of the features and learns as requests arrive.
 Consequently, you should expect the output to be bad at the start and improve over time.